gvwilson/tidynomicon/_en/testing.md

 The fact that `any` of an empty logical vector is `FALSE` isn't really surprising either---none of the elements are `TRUE`, so it would be hard to say that any of them are.
 But `all` of an empty vector being `TRUE` is…unexpected.
-The logic behind it is apparently that none of the (nonexistent) elements are `FALSE`, but honestly, at this point we are veering dangerously close to [JavaScript Logic](https://www.destroyallsoftware.com/talks/wat).
+The reasoning is apparently that none of the (nonexistent) elements are `FALSE`, but honestly, at this point we are veering dangerously close to [JavaScript Logic](https://www.destroyallsoftware.com/talks/wat), so we will accept this behavior and move on.
-Speak not to me of madness, you who use languages designed by computer scientists.